AdaCore/spark2014/lrm/source/subprograms.rst

 There are two possible views of a subprogram P declared in the visible part of a package.
 An abstract view and a refined view.
 The abstract view is that seen by the client of the package.
-The refined view is seen within the body of the package and its private descendents.
+The refined view is seen within the body of the package and its private descendants.

 Global Aspects